harjothkhara/Github-Finder/README.md

+# Master Branch - using React and Hooks-Refactor - using hooks and context to refactor to cleaner code and better state management

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+his project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts